tlauffs/calvin-deep-latent-particles-pytorch/README.md

 -i is the index of the input image (can be adjusted form 0-6)

+Checkpoint path needs to be adjusted in the file

 ## Keypoint Tracking
 the `eval_tracking.ipynb` notebook guides you through the use of the keypoint tracking method: